waverlyucc/website/wp-content/plugins/dashboard-widgets-suite/readme.txt

 * __Debug Log__     - Display, customize, reset your WP debug log
 * __PHP Error Log__ - Display, customize, reset your server error log

-Each widget includes its own set of options for customizing display.
+Each widget includes its own set of options for customizing display :)

-The notes widget is super awesome, designed for serious note takers :)
+The notes widget is super awesome, designed for serious note takers.
+You can choose from 3 note formats: Text, HTML, or Code.
+Check out [Installation](https://wordpress.org/plugins/dashboard-widgets-suite/#installation) for more about the User Notes Widget.

 _[Suggest a widget!](https://perishablepress.com/contact/)_